Limited Public Counter Services

-Due the COVID-19 the Placer County Museums and the Archives and Research Center are closed, but our staff is busy working on online content that will help ease the symptoms of cabin fever.
+Due to the COVID-19 the Placer County Museums and the Archives and Research Center are closed until further notice as they are not included in the current Stage 2 of the governor’s four-stage plan to reopen California.
+Our staff is busy working on online content that will help ease the symptoms of cabin fever.

 Those of you sequestered at home may have discovered things in the back of the closet or the attic that you had long forgotten about, like grandma’s wedding dress or old photographs and negatives.
 How do you care for those items so they’ll last for future generations?
 You can simply “Ask a Curator”.
 To ask one of our curators a question, email us your query at [email protected] and we’ll post a video answer to all of your questions over the coming weeks.

 We also invite young students to watch for our posts about artifacts and photographs in our collection which they can use to create art that we’ll share with everyone as part of our Online Historical Art Club.

 Soon we’ll also post videos of artifact highlights and we’re working on a virtual exhibit.
 Go to our website at www.placer.ca.gov where you can access all of our social media platforms.

 Online/Phone Services: Visit our web page for historical online content and live streaming of museum tours.

 Public counter services are beginning to reopen in North Lake Tahoe.
 Please check department-specific pages for more information on services and for updated information.

 Our parks are open to the public, but please adhere to social distancing due to the COVID-19 outbreak.

 Reservations for large gatherings at our halls have been temporarily suspended until further notice.